MoeNeuron/DB-stations-auto-completion-service-api/README.md

 ```

 The server should be available at [`http://localhost:3000`](http://localhost:3000).
 Make sure to set up the necessary environment variables for the application, such as the port number and any configuration options specific to your environment.
-Refer to the `.env` file for the available options.
+Refer to the `.env` file for the available options (discarded in `.gitignore` for demonstration purposes of its content).

 ## API Endpoints